Last updated 26 November 2018

 Knowledge is power, and it’s easy to overpay if you get bamboozled by the range of models available, especially when prices change daily across different retailers.

 In the table below, you can see the price fluctuations for different Dyson vacuums between February and November 2018, according to data from Pricerunner.
-Use this, along with our pricing advice below the table, to get a feel for whether the price quoted is a genuine deal.
+Use this, along with our pricing advice below the table, to sort the deals from the duds.

 |Model||Lowest price||Common price||Highest price|